certik/hermes2d/doc/src/tutorial-1.rst

 **Git reference:** Tutorial example `04-bc-dirichlet <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/tutorial/04-bc-dirichlet>`_.

-Since essential conditions restrict degrees of freedom (DOF) in the FE space, they need to be incorporated while the space is set up.
+Since essential boundary conditions eliminate degrees of freedom (DOF) from the FE space, they need to be incorporated while the space is set up.
 The user has to provide the following two callback functions:
 ::

-    int bc_types(int marker);
+    BCType bc_types(int marker);
     scalar bc_values(int marker, double x, double y);

-The first one, given the boundary marker number, determines the type of BC which the associated portion of the domain boundary belongs to, by returning one of the predefined constants BC_ESSENTIAL or BC_NATURAL.
+The first one, given the boundary marker number, determines the type of BC which the associated portion of the domain boundary belongs to, by returning one of the predefined constants BC_ESSENTIAL, BC_NATURAL, BC_NONE.
 The second callback needs to return the boundary value for a given marker and position on the boundary (only needed for essential boundary condition markers - for natural boundary conditions this value is ignored).
 The space initialization can then look as follows: